SHOWROOM RELAUNCH COMPETITION T&Cs

 8.9 Should you return a product and upon examination, we find that there is a discrepancy in the reason for the return of the product, then we shall reserve the right to refuse the credit.

-Prices marked are final and non-negotiable;
+(a) Prices marked are final and non-negotiable;

-No guarantees apply with the sale of products which fall under categories mentioned above;
+(b) No guarantees apply with the sale of products which fall under categories mentioned above;

-Collection and delivery of such products is your sole responsibility.
+(c) Collection and delivery of such products is your sole responsibility.
 To arrange a collection please contact 020 8993 4415 (Option 4);

-Access and installation of such products is your sole responsibility.
+(d) Access and installation of such products is your sole responsibility.

-All guarantees, warranties and associated remedies are exclusive when purchasing these items.
+(e) All guarantees, warranties and associated remedies are exclusive when purchasing these items.
 No other guarantees or warranty, whether written, oral or implied or inferred from any course of dealing or usage or trade shall apply.
 Except as expressly and specifically provided in this agreement, all guarantees warranties and other terms implied by statute and or common law are, to the fullest extent permitted by applicable law, excluded from this agreement (including those of merchantable, satisfactory quality, fitness for a particular purpose)

 8.11 If you cancel the Contract between us within 14 days, we will process the refund due to you as soon as possible and, in any case; within 30 days of the day, you gave notice of cancellation.
-In this case, we will refund the Product and any applicable delivery charges in full.
-However, you will be responsible for the cost of returning the item to us.

 8.12 If a fault is discovered after you have exported the products outside United Kingdom, it is your responsibility to return the goods to the UK at your own cost for inspection.
 If a repair or replacement is produced by us, it will only be delivered to a United Kingdom destination.
 If you then wish for the products to be exported, it will be your responsibility to do so at your own cost and risk.
 For export orders, it is therefore recommended that inspection takes place in the United Kingdom prior to shipment.